adalton/apue3/Chapter04/Readme.md

     and "unread since ..." where ... are the corresponding times and dates.
     How can the program determine these two times and dates?

+    The `finger(1)` program can `stat` the mail spool file for the user.
+    If the user has new mail, then the modification time will be more recent than the access time.
+The access time will reflect the last time that the user read his or her mail.

 15. Examine the archive formats used by the `cpio(1)` and `tar(1)` commands.
     (These descriptions are usually found in Section 5 of the UNIX Programmer’s Manual.)
 How many of the three possible time values are saved for each